RichardHowells/PYTHONA-Challenges/Module06Lab/Lab01.md

 1. Use a step to pick out all the odd subscripted items ie [1], [3], [5], etc

 1. Set up this string...
-    - `text = "The boy stood on the burning deck, Whence all but he had fled;"
+    - `text = "The boy stood on the burning deck Whence all but he had fled"
+    - use `string.split()` to separate the words into individual entries in a list

+    - Use the `input` function to have the user enter a word.
+Display "Yes" if the user's word is present in the string.
+HINT use the `in` operator to determine if an entry is present in the list

+    - modify your code such that the test is case IN-sensitive.
+Ie if the user enters Whence, wHence, or WHENCE the program should report Yes for EACH of them